 The coronavirus outbreak has had a massive ripple effect throughout the United States, and mesothelioma patients are caught in it.

 The spread and fear of COVID-19, which is one of many types of coronavirus diseases, has led to event cancellations and international travel restrictions.
-Celebrities and professional athletes have contracted the virus, and the number of U.S. cases is closing in on 2,000.
+There have been weekslong lockdowns of businesses and a rush to vaccinate the general public.

 People with mesothelioma should be especially cautious.
 The current state of their health and immune system leaves them vulnerable to the worst of the coronavirus.